- USD 1.5 Billion Revenue

-The university purchasing team and especially the lead purchasing analyst was extremely good at describing possible enhancements in the Refresh tool.
-These were incorporated in a delta Refresh version and rolled in to the general product in record time.
+The University purchasing team and especially the lead purchasing analyst was extremely good at describing possible enhancements in the Refresh tool.
+These were incorporated in a delta Refresh version and rolled into the general product in record time.
 One of these key enhancements was a way to match especially cryptic purchase order descriptions to UNSPSC through hints and filters related mainly to the vendor type:

 Key Business Benefits